code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-21-spring-jms-topic-example.md

 ## 5. Testing the JMS Topic

-We reuse the same test case.
+To test the setup we simply reuse the same test case.

 In the `Receiver` we increased the value of the `CountDownLatch` to <var>2</var>.
 This means that if we send one message it should be received in both our subscribers.